Mercedes-Benz Vito: Electric cargo van

 The eVito, an electric panel van variant using the W447 chassis, was introduced in November 2017.
 Compared to the discontinued W639 Vito E-CELL, the W447 eVito had greater energy storage, 41.4 kWh, and greater range, at 150 km.
-Net capacity was 35 kWh, later increased to 66/60 kWh.
+Net capacity was 35kWh, later increased to 60 or 66 kWh for the standard and 'medium' battery.
 The two longer wheelbase lengths were offered; because the eVito carries a gross vehicle weight rating (GVWR) of 3200 kg, the maximum payload is greater than the conventional Vito, which has a GVWR of 2800 kg.

 As introduced, the eVito van was equipped with a 84 kW electric traction motor with maximum torque of 300 Nm.
 Maximum speed was limited to 80 km/h, but could be unlocked to 120 km/h via an option.
 The on-board charger had a maximum power input of 7.4 kW.

-Mercedes has since introduced larger battery options on the cargo version of the eVito.
-As of April 2025, Mercedes finally offers a 90-kWh battery option on the eVito cargo van (previously this battery option was available only on the passenger versions).
-A 150 kW electric motor, previously available only on the passenger versions, was also introduced.
+In March of 2025, Mercedes-Benz had introduced the 90 kWh eVito in addition to the standard 60 kWh battery, with an increased range of 480 km compared to the initial 35 kWh battery's 150 km and the refreshed 60 kWh battery's 260 km.